Aditya-A-garwal/Aditya-A-garwal/README.md

 ## Hey there passerby! 👋

 I am Aditya Agarwal, an undergrad student interested in systems programming, embedded development, low-level programming and DSALGO.
 I am a bronze medallist in the Indian National Olympiad in Informatics 2022.
 I also like to build small applications/websites/games which require full stack development.
-I have a blog website [Dumblebots](https://www.dumblebots.com), where I share my learnings for others and have also created [Handwriter](https://www.handwriter.in), where you can convert typed text to handwritten images.
+I have a blog website [Dumblebots](https://www.dumblebots.com), where I share my learnings for others.

 ### 💬 Known Languages
-- C
+- C (specialization in embedded)
-- C++
+- C++ (specialization in embedded)
 - Rust
 - Python
 - Arduino